 The most common type of blood test used is the enzyme-linked immunosorbent assay (ELISA, EIA).
 It measures the blood level of a type of antibody (called immunoglobulin E, or IgE) that the body may make in response to certain allergens.
 IgE levels are often higher in people who have allergies or asthma.

 Other lab testing methods, such as radioallergosorbent testing (RAST) or an immunoassay capture test (ImmunoCAP, UniCAP, or Pharmacia CAP), may be used to provide more information.

 Your allergy test results may show that allergy treatment is a choice for you.

 Allergy testing is done to find out what substances (allergens) may cause an allergic reaction.

-A blood test on a blood sample may be done instead of a skin prick test if a person:
+A blood test may be done instead of a skin test if a person:

 The health professional doing the skin prick or intradermal test will:

 Another skin prick method uses a device with 5 to 10 points (heads), which are dipped into bottles that contain the allergen extract.
 This device is pressed against the skin of the forearm or back so that all heads are pressed into the skin at the same time.